markdellostritto/ann/README.md

 same for all elements.
 The basis can of course vary per element, reflecting different local environments for each element.

-If no basis is provided, an automatically generated basis will be used.
-It is not recommended to use the automatically generated parameters of the atomic basis.
-Instead, one should specify a set of symmetry functions which best reflect the atomic forces.
+One should specify a set of symmetry functions which best reflect the atomic forces.
 Essentially, one should ensure that there are a large number of symmetry functions with large gradients at the interatomic distances and angles where the gradient of the energy is greatest.
-As the interatomic forces computed as sums of the gradients of the symmetry functions, the symmetry functions should also resemble the expected interatomic forces.
+As the interatomic forces are computed as sums of the gradients of the symmetry functions, the symmetry functions should also resemble the integral of the expected interatomic forces.

 ## NEURAL NETWORK POTENTIAL - TRAINING